Immigration Lawyers for Portugal

 6. Patients and persons accompanying the patient under the

-Cooperation Agreements in the Field of Health.
+Cooperation Agreements in the Field of Health

 The documentation required to be submitted is outlined above,

-Additional requirements in this category depending on the reasons for the
+Additional requirements in this category depending on the reasons for the visa are as follows:

 • Two passport photographs